 Temperature

-Arizona milkweed should be grown in USDA Hardiness Zones 8 – 10.
+Arizona milkweed should be grown in USDA Hardiness Zones 8 to 10.
 It is tolerant of heat and cold-hardy down to 10℉.

 Sun Exposure

-Arizona milkweed will tolerate full sun, but since it naturally grows in canyons, it prefers partial shade.
-Ideally, plant it where it will be sheltered from the hottest afternoon sun such as on the east side of your house or in dappled shade.
+Arizona milkweed tolerates full sun, but since it naturally grows in canyons, it prefers part shade.
+Ideally, plant it where it will be sheltered from the hottest afternoon sun such as on the east side of your house or in the dappled shade under a tree.

 Size and Growth Rate

-Arizona milkweed is considered a moderate grower which will grow faster with more water.
-A typical specimen will reach a size of 3’ wide by 3’ tall when mature.
+Arizona milkweed is considered a moderately fast grower that will grow faster with more water.
+It typically reaches a size of 3 feet wide by 2 to 3 feet tall.

 Soil